 19. Attend a play at the Canal Theaters

 One of the modern theaters in Madrid, where you can see contemporary dance and theatrical performances.
 Its cycles are some of the best in the city, and its tickets are much more affordable than most shows in other European cities.
 It is located in the neighborhood of Chamberí, where you can also stroll after the performance and discover the trendy bars of Ponzano street.

 As we have already seen, you don't need to leave Madrid to see different places (although with nearby cities like Avila, Toledo, Segovia or Salamanca the temptation is great).
 You can explore the surroundings of the capital on a guided day trip from Madrid, and discover places like the Monastery of El Escorial, the Valley of the Fallen, the Palace of Aranjuez or the Granja de San Ildefonso among others.

 If you have to choose, I recommend going to El Escorial from Madrid, because besides visiting the Escorial Monastery, you will be surrounded by nature and great restaurants to eat.
 There is a lot to see in El Escorial, so I leave you this article about the best tours in El Escorial in case you prefer an expert guide to show you around.

 Plan your visit to Madrid

-If you stay more than 3 days in Madrid you will have time to see the city and other areas of Spain.
-I leave you different itineraries so you can plan your visit in detail.
+If you stay more than 3 days in Madrid you will have time to see the city and visit other areas of Spain.
+I leave you different itineraries so you can plan in detail your visit.
 Of course I recommend that if you are going to spend only a few hours in Madrid take a look before the transfers from Barajas airport so that on arrival you know where to go saving time and making the most of your visit.